NadeemNicoR/TeamProjects/docs/_posts/2019-05-14-ISEE-2019-Prototype-Presentation.md

 ### User Stories (Excel map pic)

-In order to write the user stories, we took the requirements expressed by the customer using the "I need" phase, and turned them into small pieces of work expressed using the format *"as a <type of user>, I want to <perform some task>, so that I can <achieve some goal>"*; and for that goal we established some acceptance criteria that should be fulfilled in order to the user story to be complete..<br />
+In order to write the user stories, we took the requirements expressed by the customer using the "I need" phase, and turned them into small pieces of work expressed using the format *"as a <type of user>, I want to <perform some task>, so that I can <achieve some goal>"*; and for that goal we established some acceptance criteria that should be fulfilled in order to the user story to be complete.<br />

 ![UserStoriesManagement]({{site.baseurl}}/images/UserStoriesManagement_newest1.png)